 An Ethiopian Airlines plane with 90 people on board crashed into the sea shortly after taking off from Beirut in bad weather early on Monday.
 Nine bodies were recovered as a search for survivors began.

 “As of now, a sabotage act is unlikely.
+The investigation will uncover the cause,” Suleiman told a news conference.

 Eighty-three passengers and seven crew were on the flight, Lebanese Transport Minister Ghazi al-Aridi told reporters at the airport where relatives of the passengers gathered to wait for news of survivors.